Fabric vs a Lakehouse/ML Competitor vs Synapse¶ Decision

 - Existing Synapse workspace evaluating migration to Fabric

-- Organization uses Databricks on AWS/GCP and is considering Azure consolidation
+- Organization runs a competitor's lakehouse/ML platform on other clouds and is considering Azure consolidation

-- Team needs to justify Fabric adoption vs expanding existing Databricks investment
+- Team needs to weigh Fabric adoption vs expanding an existing competitor investment

 - Multi-cloud strategy requires interoperability between Fabric and external platforms